Facts and Figures

 Francis House is Greater Manchester’s children’s hospice.
 Local families come to us for respite from the stresses and strains of difficult times.
 They come to talk, play, laugh, cry, and to find the space, time and one-to-one support they need in their most challenging times.

-Family is at the heart of everything we do because it’s not simply a seriously ill child who lives with a life-limiting condition, but their brothers and sisters, parents and carers too.
+Family is at the heart of everything we do because it’s not simply a seriously ill child who lives with a life-shortening or life-threatening condition, but their brothers and sisters, parents and carers too.

-We care for more than 435 families of children, teenagers, and young adults with life-limiting and life-threatening conditions from across Greater Manchester including Bolton, Bury, Oldham, Rochdale, Stockport, Tameside, Trafford, Wigan, Salford and Manchester.
+We care for more than 435 families from across Greater Manchester including Bolton, Bury, Oldham, Rochdale, Stockport, Tameside, Trafford, Wigan, Salford and Manchester.

 Francis House Children’s Hospice comprises two separate facilities: